itbuff/test/readme.txt

 		// This will display (if any) changes before staging (compared to the index) git diff --staged readme.txt
-		// find out the difference between stage and commited
+		// find out the difference between stage and commited git diff HEAD readme.txt
+		// find out the difference between working folder and commited, skips staging area LOGS
+		// Show a log off all commits (commit comments will also be shown) git log
+		// Show graph (don't get ecited its text base) git log --graph
+		// Show one liner graph.
+Will display one line per commit. git log --oneline --graph
+		// Make it pretty
+		//               hash name when
+		git log --pretty="%h, %cn, %cr"
+		****
+		// Graphical git UI displaying logs
+		gitk
+		****
+	BRANCH
+		// the branch command allows you to branch off new revisions without affecting
+		// the original or HEAD branch.

+		// List the branch
+		git branch
+		// create new branch
+		git branch newlibs
+		// Switch to the branch (note: you must switch to a branch before you can use it) git checkout newlibs